eschmar/gitflow/README.md

 * [git - the simple guide](http://rogerdudler.github.io/git-guide/)
 * [Got 15 minutes and want to learn Git?](https://try.github.io)

-Now you should have a basic understanding of how to use git.
+Now you should have a basic understanding on how to use git.

 ### Checklist
 Make sure you understand the following commands and concepts before continuing: